 HVAC Bachelor’s Degree

 Technically more than a certificate, an Associate degree in HVAC or a Bachelor’s degree in HVAC can really boost your salary.
 A BS in HVAC can increase your salary by about 20% over the industry median.
-Not only that, on average, HVAC BS graduates have 4 years less experience than the industry average so, in the long run, as the numbers of degree holders increases and they build their hands-on experience you will probably see even higher salaries.
+Not only that, on average, but HVAC BS graduates also have 4 years less experience than the industry average so, in the long run, as the numbers of degree holders increases and they build their hands-on experience you will probably see even higher salaries.

 One thing to take away is that HVAC academics start off with about $40K a year so even at the lower end of the pay spectrum, without any experience, they still make significantly more.
 Also, less than 20% have an HVAC BS degree.
 The higher salaries could be explained by the lack of graduates compared to increasing demand by employers.